List of 40 Famous Forests in India to visit

 Most hotels are in the nearby town of Churachandpur.
 Fair Haven Sitlhou Home and Shaw’s B&B are two such examples.

-21. Silent Valley National Park Kerala India
+21. Silent Valley National Park, Kerala, India

 Silent Valley is the only tropical rainforest in Kerala.
 This forest is also known as Shola, meaning tropical rainforest in Tamil.
 The British named “Silent Valley” in 1847 as they observed the absence of noise-causing cicadas in this region.